Home Fanfics Go Back

 "Cash, you ok?"
 Enobaria asks, as Cashmere spills the drink she had been fumbling with for a moment.

 "Shit."
 Cashmere grabs for a napkin to blot up the spilled water.
 "The doctor isn't sure what's causing that tremor.
 He says the tobacco isn't helping either, but I can't give it up."
 Her voice comes out muffled as she crouches to pick up the cup.
-"Anyways, did you see Blight laying into Haymitch at the Welcome Dinner?
+"Anyways, did you see Haymitch getting laid into by Blight at the Welcome Dinner?
 Is he fucking Johanna?"

 "No, I was looking at Brutus eyeing Elin," Gloss says.
 "Seriously?"